 Frequently Asked Questions

-How can I reduce my Corporate Tax Rate in Canada?
+How can I reduce corporate tax in Canada?

-What is the general rate reduction for corporate tax?
+What’s the general rate reduction for corporate tax in Canada?

-How much tax will I pay in BC?
+How much corporate tax do I pay in BC?

 Does Canada have low corporate tax?